What You Need To Know Before You Learn: Music Theory

 So, why are current teaching methodologies falling short?

 To understand this, we need to look at the learning experience.
 The current teaching methodologies may be alienating because students do not fully comprehend why certain things work and others do not.
-Theory comes from the outside as something to simply accept.
+Theory comes from the outside as something to accept.
 Therefore, they lack grammar or a narration that puts everything into context, making music theory accessible and meaningful.